CancerProfiling/DeepMusics/README.md

 The shapes for them are genes * samples, which are inputs of the model.

-Some example datasets are given for testing.
+Some example datasets are given for testing in the experiments/data/.

-The input data is a matrix including multiple samples with following features: omic1_gene1,---,omic1_geneN,omic2_gene1,---,omic2_geneN2,omic3_gene1,---,omic3_geneN3,omic4_gene1,---,omic4_geneN4
+The input data is a matrix including multiple samples with following features: omic1_gene1,---,omic1_geneN,omic2_gene1,---,omic2_geneN2,omic3_gene1,---,omic3_geneN3,omic4_gene1,---,omic4_geneN4 Of course, the number of omics typeis is self-defined, the number of genes is self-defined too.

-Of course, the number of omics typeis is self-defined, the number of genes is self-defined too.
+You can define them by yourself as the example data given in the experiments/data/.

 ## Model